berchoes/MapCompose/README.md

 ### UseCases

-2 UseCases defined in the project for getting all of the stations from the Api and booking a trip.
+2 UseCases were defined in the project for getting all of the stations from the Api and booking a trip.
 UseCases take the repository as a constructor parameter which is provided by Hilt.
 Some of the logic is hoisted to usecases for making ViewModels more simple and readable.